 Usually, you have many ways to set up field devices.
 These methods often depend on the model and vendor.
-Most HART communicator will have at the very least a couple of push buttons for zero and span adjust.
+Sometimes it can be difficult to figure out how to use a HART communicator but don’t worry, we will help.

 You can also find devices where you can navigate the setup menu using these buttons.
 Still, other devices offer a local display with push buttons or a touchscreen.